chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 When working with language ecosystems that have their own dependency management tools such as PHP (Composer) and Node (npm), a multi-stage build is necessary to include application dependencies within the final distroless runtime.

 The next example creates a Dockerfile to run a demo PHP application that has third-party dependencies managed by [Composer](https://getcomposer.org/).
-The application is a single executable that queries the [cat facts api](https://catfact.ninja/) and returns a random quote.
+The application is a single executable that queries the [cat facts API](https://catfact.ninja/) and returns a random fact.

 Start by creating a directory for the demo.
 We'll call it **distroless-php**.